Purpose Driven

 I have worked in PR & communications for over 20 years.
 Since 2013 as an entrepreneur and before that in in-house corporate communications roles.

-I help build publicity for pioneering and purpose driven organizations that recognize and understand the necessity and advantage of sustainability.
+I help build publicity for pioneering and purpose driven organizations that recognize and understand the necessity of sustainability.

 Advisors